A GUIDE TO PhD RESEARCH

 - Problem statement - Identification of unsolved problem and reason for solving it:

-- The nature, purpose and motivation for the investigation should be clearly stated.
+- The purpose and motivation should be clearly stated.

-- The thesis approach and whether the aim(s) was substantially achieved should be made clear.
+- The approach and contributions should be stated explicitly.

-- Background review (the context) - Status of research in direction of solution:
+- Background review (the context) - Status of research to guide the directions in finding solutions:

-- The relevant background material and limitations of existing methods.
-The candidate must show that one has adequate knowledge of the subject and of the literature and can critically place ones work in a wider context.
+- The relevant background and limitations of existing methods.
+The candidate should demonstrate adequate knowledge of the subject and critically place ones work in a wider context.

-- The literature survey should not be encyclopaedic and be more critical.
+- The literature survey should not be encyclopaedic and must provide critical analysis.

-- Find solutions - Development of ones own ideas and theoretical framework supported by mathematical analysis.
+- Find solutions - Development of ones own ideas formulated in a mathematical framework supported by experimental validation and analysis.

-- Demonstration of the solutions - Implementations, justifications for assumptions, evaluation and analysis of results.
+- Demonstration of the solutions - Implementations, justifications for assumptions, visualisation of examples.

-- Assess the suitability and limitation of ones solutions, evaluate the importance of the contribution (comparative evaluation against other methods, both analytical and experimental).
+- Assess suitability and limitations - Failure cases, comparative evaluation against other methods, both analytical and experimental.

 - Appendices (if any).